What is Structural Glass?

 We recommend to allow up to 20 working days for this design process as part of your project timeline to ensure that all the details are fully realised and finalised before material orders are placed.

-If you are working on a project using structural glass and need to discuss the in-depth structural glass design details before an order is placed we recommend that you come to our showroom in Amersham where you can meet with one of our expert consultants.
+If you are working on a project using structural glass and need to discuss the in-depth frameless glass design details before an order is placed we recommend that you come to our showroom in Amersham where you can meet with one of our expert consultants.
 They will be able to sketch out a typical design detail and you will even have the opportunity to meet with someone from the design team to discuss the detail in person.

-In instances where full working drawings are required at a design stage, for a sensitive or listed building project, for instance, a deposit can be placed with us for the architectural glazing which will allow us to commence with the structural glass design details.
+In instances where full working drawings are required at a design stage, for a sensitive or listed building project, for instance, a deposit can be placed with us for the architectural glazing solution which will allow us to commence with the structural glass design details.
 The architectural glazing package can then be novated onto the builder's contract once they have been appointed.

 We also have an informative article named "What to Consider when Specifying Structural Glass" which we recently posted over on our blog which you may well find useful.

 IQ’s experience and expertise in the area of structural glazing is wide-reaching, having worked on some of the most challenging and complex glass projects within the UK over the past 20 years.